-The young learner can ask and answer very simple questions about him/herself and daily routines, using short, formulaic expressions and relying on gestures to reinforce the information.
+The young learner can ask and answer simple questions about him/herself and daily routines, using short, formulaic expressions and relying on gestures to reinforce the information.

-- understands and uses some very basic, formulaic expressions such as 'Yes,' 'No,' 'Excuse me!', 'Please', 'Thank you!', 'No, thank you!', 'Sorry.'; - recognizes very simple greetings; - greets people, says his/her name and takes leave of them; - tells people his/her name and asks other people about their name; - uses and understands simple numbers in everyday conversations; - tells day, time of day and date; - says and asks people about their age; - understands familiar words and very simple phrases (e.g., numbers, days of the week, colours, weather) - understands when people greet him/her, ask how he/she is and say good-bye to him/her
+- understands simple questions which are directly related to him/her, for example about the name, age or similar things, if the person is asking slowly and clearly; - understands a number of familiar words and greetings and recognizes key information such as numbers, prices, dates and days of the week, provided that speech is delivered very slowly, with repetition if necessary; - understands and uses a few basic, formulaic expressions such as 'Yes,' 'No,' 'Excuse me!', 'Please', 'Thank you!', 'No, thank you!', 'Sorry.'; - recognizes simple greetings; - greets people, says his/her name and takes leave of them; - tells people his/her name and asks other people about their name; - uses and understands numbers and prices in everyday conversations e.g. The book is 10€. - makes simple purchases through pointing to objects or using gestures; - says and asks people about their age;

+- understands familiar words and phrases (e.g., numbers, days of the week, colours, weather) - understands when people greet him/her, ask how he/she is and say good-bye to him/her - asks and answers questions about days and time. e.g. -What day is it today? -Today is Tuesday; 3rd June 2021.
+What's the time, please?
+Etc.